DyegoCosta/what_to_run/README.md

 Minitest

 ```
-require 'what_to_run/minitest' if ENV['COLLECTION']
+require 'what_to_run/minitest'
 ```

 RSpec

 ```
-require 'what_to_run/rspec' if ENV['COLLECTION']
+require 'what_to_run/rspec'
 ```

-Run your tests with COLLECTION=1 on a clean git branch
+Run your tests with COLLECT=1 on a clean git branch

 Minitest

 ```
-$ COLLECTION=1 bundle exec rake test
+$ COLLECT=1 bundle exec rake test
 ```

 RSpec

 ```
-$ COLLECTION=1 bundle exec rspec
+$ COLLECT=1 bundle exec rspec
 ```

 This will create the initial coverage information.
 Then make your desired modifications on your code.